chinamike65/hugo-tuolesi/content/docs/references.md

 The sūtra closes by describing the merit that accrues to one who propagates the text and deprecates the comparative value of the veneration of the buddhas.
 As an illustration of the power of the text, there follows a story of a past buddha, Sadāpramutkaraśmi, who always emitted a great and wondrous light from his body; he preached the Tathāgatagarbha sūtra at the request of the bodhisattva Anantaraśmi, and countless bodhisattvas attained supreme and perfect awakening as a result.
 The Buddha’s disciple Ānanda then asks from how many buddhas one must hear the Tathāgatagarbha sūtra, in order to become perfected (niryāta) and is told that it varies from a hundred buddhas to a myriad.
 Brief sections then praise one who holds the Tathāgatagarbha sūtra in his or her hands, and onlookers delight and rejoice.

+What is written by Ashvaghosha?
+Among the works attributed to him are the Mahayana-shraddhotpada-shastra (“The Awakening of Faith in the Mahayana”), the Buddhacarita (“The Life of Buddha”), in verse, and the Mahalankara (“Book of Glory”).